appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

         </div><hr/>
         <div class="containerDescription">

-* An integral part of building your app.
 * Manipulate data by performing actions like adding, updating, deleting, and retrieving data.
 * Add and trigger actions by using a combination of JavaScript functions, APIs, and Queries.
 For more information, see
 <a href="/core-concepts/writing-code/workflows">